The White Lady of Hohenzollern: A Harbinger of Death and Disaster?

 The Curse of the White Lady and the Nibelungen Treasure

 The Nibelungen Treasure (Nibelungenhort) is central to the 13th-century German epic, the Nibelungenlied.
 The immense treasure was originally amassed by the hero Siegfried.
-It was later cursed after its seizure by Hagen of Tronje.
+It was later cursed after Hagen of Tronje seized it.

-The hoard, consisting of vast quantities of gold, precious stones, and powerful magical artifacts like the Tarnkappe (cloak of invisibility), was famously sunk into the Rhine River.
+The hoard, comprising vast quantities of gold, precious stones, and powerful magical artifacts such as the Tarnkappe (cloak of invisibility), was famously sunk in the Rhine River.
 However, several German legends suggest that parts of the treasure were hidden by following possessors in secure, well-fortified locations (including the castles of powerful regional houses).

 In Hohenzollern lore, the White Lady is specifically associated with the existence of the treasure within the dynasty’s ancestral seats, such as Hohenzollern Castle and Plassenburg Castle.